noisefloors/www/content/blog/2020/dark-mode/index.md

 light or dark interface variants, which is then [exposed in CSS as the `prefers-color-scheme` media feature][css-color-scheme].

-2. Render a default theme based on the user's global preference.
+2. Render a default theme based on the user's global preference

 Whether the user has set preferences for light or dark, we should present options for both.
+Many website

 3. Allow visitors to override operating system configuration